Florida Republican introduces ‘copycat’ bill to ban most abortions, echoing Texas law

 The Supreme Court has scheduled arguments for Dec.
 1 in a Mississippi case that involves a different abortion law and tests Roe v.
 Wade, the 1973 Supreme Court decision guaranteeing the right to an abortion before viability, which is usually 22 to 24 weeks into a pregnancy.

 At least two lawsuits have been filed in Texas that could test that ban’s constitutionality as well.
-A debarred Arkansas lawyer, Oscar Stilley, sued a doctor, Alan Braid, a physician in San Antonio, who admitted to performing an abortion considered illegal under the new law.
+A disbarred Arkansas lawyer, Oscar Stilley, sued a doctor, Alan Braid, a physician in San Antonio, who admitted to performing an abortion considered illegal under the new law.
 Stilley said he filed the claim not because of strongly held views about reproductive rights — but in part because of the $10,000 he could receive if the lawsuit is successful.
-A second suit filed Monday came from a man in Chicago who asked a state court to strike down the abortion law as invalid.
+A second lawsuit filed Monday came from a man in Chicago who asked a state court to strike down the abortion law as invalid.